GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 (Though I will say, as an aside, that it's a longer topic, but we do want to consider multilingual needs in here as well, and we'd build in the ability to do that…)

 And we also want to make the breadcrumb **configurable**.
-This example shows how you might add a configuration option to add special RDF-a metadata to the breadcrumb to improve search results and findability just by adding a rdfa attribute.
+This example shows how you might add a configuration option to add special RDFa metadata to the breadcrumb to improve search results and findability just by adding an RDFa attribute.

 And finally, **consistency**: Since this custom element interface includes all the information the element interpreter needs to build all kinds of breadcrumbs, the custom elements interface doesn't need to change over time.
 Crucially, the interface can remain the same, while the interpreter does all the heavy lifting, and that interpreter can be easily updated from version to version of the design system.